 Option 1.
 Facilitator-led Classes

 - Participants will be sent a link to join a Zoom videoconference session.
 Sessions will be 90 minutes in length, held once per week, for 5 weeks.
-The first set of classes will be on Mondays, starting May 29th until June 26th from 5:30pm – 7:30pm.

 - Each session will be facilitated by 1 trained clinician and 1 research assistant.
 The session will include a PowerPoint presentation of the CBTm material in a lecture format.